limistah/react-here-map/README.md

 1. HMap - Default export from this module, should be used as a parent for other components
 2. HMapPolyLine - Draws a polyline on the map
+3. HMapPolygon - Draws a polygon on the map
-3. HMapMarker - Puts a marker on the map
+4. HMapMarker - Puts a marker on the map

 ## Usage